-Development Revenue
+Development Revenue.
 Effective March 31, 2020, we signed an OEM Supply and Development Agreement (Development Agreement) with a customer.
 Under the Development Agreement, Fluidigm will develop products based on our microfluidics technology.
 The Development Agreement provides up-front and periodic milestone payments of up to \$11.7 million during the development stage.
-The development stage is expected to last approximately one year.
-We recognized \$3.0 million of development revenue from this agreement in the three and six months ended June 30, 2020.
+The development stage is expected to be completed in the second half of 2021.
+We recognized \$1.5 million of development revenue from this agreement in the three months ended March 31, 2021 and cumulatively \$10.3 million.

 We recognize revenue under the Development Agreement using an input method based on our costs incurred relative to the total expected cost which determines the extent of our progress toward satisfaction of our obligations under the agreement.
-Costs associated with the Development Agreement are recorded in research and development expense.
+Costs associated with the Development Agreement are recorded in research and development expense in the condensed consolidated statement of operations.

-Grant Revenue
+Grant Revenue.
 We receive grants to perform research and development activities over contractually defined periods.
-Grant revenue in the current quarter is attributable to a grant agreement entered into in the second half of 2019.
-Costs associated with grant agreements are recorded in research and development expense.
+Grant revenue in the current year is attributable to a grant agreement entered into in the second half of 2019, which is expected to end in the first half of 2021.
+Costs associated with grant agreements are recorded in research and development expense in the condensed consolidated statement of operations.

-License and Royalty Revenue
+License and Royalty Revenue.
 In March 2020, we entered into an agreement to settle intellectual property infringement claims, in which we received a \$3.5 million payment in exchange for a perpetual license under certain of our intellectual property.
 The settlement is considered a multiple-element arrangement with each element accounted for individually.
 Accordingly, \$3.1 million of the proceeds was recognized as license revenue and \$0.4 million was offset against legal costs.